 - Cut off both ends and slice through the middle, from the top to the bottom.

-- Scoop out the seeds and set aside for either perfectly roasted seeds, smoothies or compost.
+- Scoop out the seeds and set aside for either perfectly roasted seeds, or compost.

-- Slice the squash into 1″ half-rings, and place in a single layer on a cookie sheet.
+- Slice the squash into 1″ half-rings, and place in a single layer on a baking sheet.
+If you’re short on time, you can make the slices thinner.
+They take less time than thick slices.

 - Drizzle 1 Tbsp of olive oil over the squash, and season liberally with salt and pepper.
 Roast in the oven for 35 minutes, or until the squash begins to caramelize and is medium-dark brown.